sundials-codes/sundials-manyvector-demo/README.md

 Parameters to control the execution of the code:

-* desired cfl fraction -- `cfl` (if set to zero, then the time step is chosen purely using temporal adaptivity).
+* desired CFL fraction -- `cfl` (if set to zero, then the time step is chosen purely using temporal adaptivity).

 * number of desired solution outputs -- `nout`